Reviews You Can Rely On

 Measured Weight 4.06 lbs

 The Milwaukee M18 FUEL is noticeably heavy, weighing quite a bit more than other contenders at just over 4 lbs.
 However, this is not an unusual weight for a tool of this caliber.
 Our bigger gripe is that it lands on the pricier end of the spectrum, not even counting the battery or charger.
 Those who don't plan on using a drill regularly or might not require the drilling and driving power for heavy-duty applications may find other options more suitable for their budget.
 While the M18 FUEL is the best model we tested from a pure performance perspective, the tool alone costs nearly as much as the entire Kobalt XTR 24-volt kit, which offers comparable performance while including a battery and charger.
-However, if you have other Milwaukee tools (and already own 1-2 batteries in this system), then the M18 FUEL is an unstoppable drill to your lineup.
+However, if you have other Milwaukee tools (and already own 1-2 batteries in this system), the M18 FUEL is an unstoppable drill to your lineup.

 Read more: Milwaukee M18 FUEL 1/2" Drill Driver review